 The Company utilizes derivatives to achieve its risk management goals.
-Exposure to risk is monitored and analyzed as part of the Company's asset/liability management process, which focuses on risks that impact liquidity, capital, and income.
-The Company may enter into derivative transactions to hedge exposure to interest rate, credit, liability, currency, and cash flow risks.
+Exposure to risk is monitored and analyzed as part of the Company's asset/liability management process, which focuses on risks that impact liquidity, capital and income.
+The Company may enter into derivative transactions to hedge exposure to interest rate, credit, liability, currency and cash flow risks.
 The Company may use forward contracts, swaps, futures, equity options, swaptions, caps, floors, collars and options on futures to mitigate these risks.

-Derivative Instruments Designated and Qualifying as Cash Flow Hedges
+Derivative Instruments Designated and Qualifying as Hedging Instruments

 The Company has entered into total return swaps that qualify for hedge accounting.
 The total return swaps have been designated as cash flow hedges of the cashflows related to a deferred award program for employees of a subsidiary.
-Unrealized gains or losses related to the total return swaps that are reclassified from accumulated other comprehensive income into earnings are recorded in General expense on the Consolidated Statements of Operations.
-The net receipts/ payments from these total return swaps are recorded on the Company's Consolidated Statements of Operations.